v1ctorio/fumo-api.js/README.md

 # fumo-api
-a fumo api for gete fumo images
+an api to obtain images of fumos